Exploring parsvottanasana or intense side-stretching pose

 If the shoulders are tight, or motion is restricted in a way that doesn’t allow us to position the hands well behind the back, then trying to force the reverse prayer position is likely to cause wrist pain.
 If the hands don’t meet yet, work with a modification.
 I often suggest having the hands flat on top of one another with the palms facing away from one another.
 This reduces the amount of pronation required in the forearm and typically allows students to work the other aspects of the posture, especially the shoulder rotation itself.
 You can also bring just fingertips together and work there for a while.
 Give yourself time for the shoulders and muscles of the forearms to open and allow the wrists to move into the “right” place.

 It’s also possible for the shoulders to allow the hands to go in the “right” place, but to still experience wrist pain.
 We often spend a lot of time at a keyboard typing these days.
 This action can overwork the wrist flexor muscles and the extensors may be tight from resisting this action.
 Go gently into the position of fully extending the wrists and don’t force it if it doesn’t go.

 Should the back be flat in parsvottanasana?

 I often get asked the question in this posture: Should the back be completely flat when we fold forward in parsvottanasana?
 The short answer is not necessarily, no. The intention is length in the spine, not flatness of the back per se.
 The spine has natural curves, so some amount of rounding of the back is part of its structure.
 We also need to consider the hamstrings.
 Similar to other forward bends, the pelvis and spine will be affected by the flexibility of the hamstrings.
-The tighter they are, the more likely the spine will be rounded.
+The tighter they are, the more likely the spine will round.
 The more flexible, the flatter the back will appear.
-Start the forward fold from the hip joints, then continue the forward fold with the intention of length in the spine, letting the back be however it is.
+Start the forward fold from the hip joints, then continue the forward fold with the intention of length in the spine, and let the back be however it is.